Diving in the Phi Phi Islands

 Zigzag clams cover the lower areas of the dive site along with a few giant clams and oysters.
 Leopard sharks can be found under the rocks at the bottom or resting on the sea bed.

-As the entry and exit point to this dive is in the vicinity of Phi Phi's Tonsai Bay which has a lot of boat traffic, it is recommended to carry a safety balloon.
+As the entry and exit point to this site is in the vicinity of Phi Phi's Tonsai Bay which has a lot of boat traffic, it is recommended to carry a safety balloon.

 Loh Samah Bay - This bay is situated on the south side of Phi Phi Leh next to Maya Bay and is another area popular with snorkelers.
 The diving is centred on a tiny cliff islet at the entrance to the bay.